coo122567/Interview/Gravity Center Calculator/README.md

   - Architecture Optimized
     Baseline recomputes all six Xi·Wi and Yi·Wi products every cycle (12 multiplications).
-I cache the products in a 6-entry window and update only on shift/replace, reducing weighted-sum multipliers from 12 to 2.
+I cache the products in a 6-entry buffers and update only on shift/replace, reducing weighted-sum multipliers from 12 to 2.

 ### Comparison
   - Area: 3% reduction (baseline vs. multiplier-reuse optimized design).